himanshusanecha/IPL-Data-scraper/README.md

 # IPL-Data-scraper
-Fetch every player's performance in IPL 2020,
+Fetch every player's performance in IPL 2020 and get data in excel files.